i-dot-ai/crit/README.md

-# 🖍️ crit

-audit your docs
+# 🖍️ crit: audit your docs

+> [!IMPORTANT]
+> This is an experiment.
+It is not ready for production.

 ## What is it and who is it for?

-crit is a tool for auditing GOV.UK Tech Docs style technical documentation websites.
+**crit** is a tool for auditing GOV.UK Tech Docs style technical documentation websites.

 It helps technical writers and content designers identify internal contradictions in the documentation.